gazebosim/gz-cmake/tutorials/install.md

 ```

-See the [Writing Tests section of the ign-cmake contributor documentation](https://gazebosim.org/docs/all/contributing#writing-tests) for help creating or modifying tests.
+See the [Writing Tests section of the gz-cmake contributor documentation](https://gazebosim.org/docs/all/contributing#writing-tests) for help creating or modifying tests.